logicalclocks/hops-docs/docs/user_guide/tensorflow/model_serving.rst

    :align: center
    :figclass: align-center

-This will open a popup window that will allow you to browse your project and select directory containing  the mdoel you want to serve.
+This will open a popup window that will allow you to browse your project and select directory containing  the model you want to serve.
 You should select the model directory, meaning the directory containing the sub-directories with the different versions of your model.
 In the example below we have exported two versions of the *mnist* model.
 In this step we select the *mnist* directory containing the two versions.

 .. _serving3.png: ../../_images/serving/serving3.png
 .. figure:: ../../imgs/serving/serving3.png